All Episodes

 Yes.

-He was even cheating at golf.
+Accused him of cheating at golf.

-Well, I understand how the system works, maybe better than anybody.
+Well, I understand how the system works may be better than anybody.

 I understand the political system, and I understand also very much a system of coming in for illegal immigrants.

-If I didn't bring up the subject of illegal immigration, you wouldn't be asking the question.
+Don't forget, if I didn't bring up the subject of illegal immigration, you wouldn't be asking the question.

 Nobody would even be talking about immigration.

-And immigration and in particular illegal immigration has become a very big factor.
+And immigration, and in particular illegal immigration, has become a very big factor.

-Now a lot of bad things have happened with respect to crime since I brought it up.
+Now, a lot of bad things have happened with respect to crime since I brought it up.

 But if I didn't bring it up, immigration would not even be a subject that we're talking about.